openaiworkhorse/.github/profile/README.md

 # OpenAIWorkhorse -Opensource AI  Workhorse

-Build Your AI Workforce
+Build Your AI Workforce.Hire.
+Manage.
+Evolve AI like a real team.

 AI Workhorse is all you need